 After doing plenty of research, we found the Salkantay Trek would be a more challenging hike, much less crowded than the Inca Trail, and pass through more diverse and stunning landscape.
 And that's pretty much exactly what we're looking for in a hike.
 On the Salkantay Trek, there are also other activities to do such as, going to hot springs, visiting coffee plantations, and going zip-lining, so we felt it was a good mix of hiking and adventure that fit our style.

 How to Prepare

 So, take some steps to prepare!
 If you have the option of going on some hikes to train, we suggest doing that.
 If you can do a few hikes in higher altitude, that's the best option.
+The highest point of the Salkantay Trek is 15,090 ft, so if you can do some training hikes close to that altitude, do so!
 During the time we went, I was working out maybe 3 times a week and felt like I was in pretty okay shape.
 And I think if it hadn't been for the altitude sickness I experienced, I would have done just fine with the rest of the hike.